 Give it a try!
 You’ll be glad you did.

 2. Use Magnesium Oil

 I started using magnesium oil about a year ago for various reasons, but I learned that a happy side effect was less body odour!
-I’ve read that most of us are chronically deficient in magnesium (read more on the subject from Wellness Mama and Cheeseslave), and balancing the minerals in your body can lead to all kinds of improvement in your health – better sleep, improved fertility, etc. It only makes sense that your body would be less stinky as well!
+Most of us are chronically deficient in magnesium (read more on the subject from Wellness Mama), and balancing the minerals in your body can lead to all kinds of improvement in your health – better sleep, improved fertility, etc. It only makes sense that your body would be less stinky as well!